Skip to main content

 OPERATE_RET tkl_thread_is_self(TKL_THREAD_HANDLE thread, BOOL_T* is_self);

-Determines if the specified thread is the current thread.
+• Feature: Determines whether the specified thread is the current thread.

-• is_self: Output parameter, indicates whether it is the current thread.
+• is_self: The output parameter indicating whether it is the current thread.

 tkl_thread_get_priority